markfeit/ampero/patches/Skids-Marks.md

 normal at the bottom of its travel so the patch is in its default state when the pedal is disabled.

-The lead setting switches the drive from clean to something noisier (Boss SD-1) and drops the tremolo and delay.
+The lead setting switches the drive from clean to something slightly crunchier (Boss SD-1) and drops the tremolo and delay.